About

 Survivors themselves, they are also acting as a neutral third party who survivors can speak with as they determine whether to reach out to the investigators.

-Starting this fall, there will be opportunities for MHS alums to engage with Learning Courage’s experts both in-person and on Zoom to process and talk about their role in changes underway to prevent future abuse.
-Dates, locations, and times will be shared as they are confirmed.
+In the meantime, this fall, there are opportunities for MHS alums to engage with Learning Courage’s experts both in-person and on Zoom to process and discuss their role in changes underway to prevent future abuse.

 Reunion 2024

-Among their expertise, Learning Courage’s trauma-informed team facilitated sessions during the recent Reunion Weekend to provide a supportive setting for processing the reports of historic sexual misconduct and abuse at MHS.
+Among their expertise, Learning Courage’s trauma-informed team facilitated sessions during our May Reunion Weekend, to provide a supportive setting for processing the reports of historic sexual misconduct and abuse at MHS.

 Student Wellbeing